Grouping & Summarizing

 Exercise 1: Fuel Performance by Engine Size

-Analyze the performance of vehicles grouped by their number of cylinders (cyl).
+Analyze the performance characteristics of passenger vehicles grouped by their cylinder classification (cyl) in the mpg dataset.
+Your analysis should:

 library(tidyverse)